 Cross Pollination in Avocados

 Pollinating in avocado trees is, indeed, the result of cross pollination in avocados.
 The flowers of the avocado tree are referred to as perfect, meaning they have both male and female reproductive organs.
-The blooms are yellow-green, ½-inch across and born in clusters or panicles of 200 to 300 near the end of the branches.
-Of these hundreds of blooms, about 5 percent are sterile.
+The blooms are yellow green, ½ inch (1 cm.) across and born in clusters or panicles of 200 to 300 near the end of the branches.
+Of these hundreds of blooms, about five percent are sterile.
 Despite the multitudes of blooms, only one to three fruits will develop from these panicles.

-This means that maximum yield occurs with avocado cross pollination between type A and type B. So how to cross pollinate an avocado tree to encourage optimal fruit set?
+This means that maximum yield occurs with avocado cross pollination between type A and type B. So how do you cross pollinate an avocado tree to encourage optimal fruit set?